This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a bowl combine the almond flour, sweetener and melted butter, stir to combine.
+• In a bowl, combine almond flour, sweetener, and melted butter.
+Mix until evenly combined.

-• Pour the mixture over the crust and bake (I don’t use a water bath for cheesecakes)
+• Pour the batter over the crust and smooth the top.

-• Bake the cheesecake for 60-70 minutes, until the edges are set and the middle is a little soft and wiggly.
+• Bake for 60–70 minutes, until the edges are set and the center still has a slight wobble.

-• Cool at room temperature completely, then refrigerate for at least 2 hours, before slicing.
+• Refrigerate for at least 2 hours before slicing.

 Notes